protieusz/NewType-36/README.md

 -The case consists of 2 pieces that is secured by having M2 screws in the hot inserts that are melted into the case.

 -QMK source code was borrowed from bally by aki27 and the mod done was implement NewType-36's key matrix layout into [bally](https://github.com/aki27kbd/vial-qmk/tree/vial/keyboards/aki27/bally)'s code.
+No support will be giving for QMK questions.
+I just copy and pasted the code.
+For QMK support, it is best to ask QMK Discord Community.

+-Warning: Print at your own risk.
+PCB print and build worked on my end.
+A lot of factors can happen during pcb manufacture, 3D printing, etc. Files are public so make use at your own risk.

 # Status
 PCBs received on Apr 26, 2024.
 Assemble, soldered and build by me.